VidyaKamath/DSA/README.md

-# leet-code
+# leet-code. and Geeks for Geeks
-Solutions to problems in leet code: https://leetcode.com/
+Solutions to problems in leet code: https://leetcode.com/ and https://practice.geeksforgeeks.org/